 The Next Generation and Protests in Chile

 Speaker: Dr. Indira Palacios-Valladares.
 In this stream, we learned all about the 2019 youth-led protests in Chile.
 What were these protests all about?
 How and why did young protestors take to the streets of Chile to demand change?
 Included in this livestream was a discussion on the legacy of Augusto Pinochet, forced disappearances, and the use of graffiti for political mobilization.

 Dr. Indira Palacios-Valladares received her MA and PhD in Political Science at University of North Carolina at Chapel Hill where she specialized in comparative politics with an emphasis on Latin America.
 She has published on issues pertaining Chilean labor politics and women’s social and political participation in Latin America.
 Dr. Palacios’ current research focuses on Latin-American student movements.

 Preventing Child Marriage in Yemen

 Speaker: Nada Al-Ahdal.
-In this livestream, Yemeni human rights activist Nada Al-Ahdal will discuss her experiences of escaping two different child marriage pacts which her parents had arranged…at age 11.
+In this livestream, Yemeni human rights activist Nada Al-Ahdal discussed her experiences of escaping two different child marriage pacts which her parents had arranged…at age 11.

 Nada Al-Ahdal is a Yemeni human rights activist known for escaping two different child marriage arrangements.
 Through her influence, a law was passed in Yemen, criminalizing marriage for individuals under the age of 18.
 Among Nada’s numerous achievements, she was nominated for the 2018 Nobel Prize for Children and her autobiography, The Story of the Girl Who Stood Up for Against Child Marriage, was published in 2015.